 South Dix is in the process of being renamed Carson Peak, in commemoration of Russell M.L.
-Carson, a charter member and past president of the Adirondack Mountain Club, and the author of Peaks and People of the Adirondacks, the first authoritative history of Adirondack mountains, their naming and their climbing history.
+Carson, a charter member and past president of the Adirondack Mountain Club.
+He is the author of "Peaks and People of the Adirondacks", the first authoritative history of Adirondack mountains, their naming, and their climbing history.

 This Adirondack 46 High Peak is number 37 on the list.